Physiological Role

 Alcohol.
 Regular alcohol consumption decreases intestinal folate absorption and accelerates urinary excretion.
 This effect is dose-dependent and represents one of the most common factors behind low folate status.

 Age and increased requirements.
 Folate requirements increase during pregnancy and breastfeeding.
 With age, intestinal absorption may decrease.
-Older adults more frequently present low red blood cell folate values.
+Older adults more frequently present low serum folate values.

 In the Singular Formula

 Vitamin B9 is one of the markers most directly integrated into the Singular personalization engine.
-Red blood cell folate serves as both a nutritional adjustment parameter and a methylation cycle monitoring signal.
+Serum folate serves as both a nutritional adjustment parameter and a reading point for the methylation cycle.

 Linked Bioactives